hashicorp/design-system/wiki/Website-Analytics.md

 ## Viewing Stats

-Read only analytics can be viewed by accessing credentials in the team’s 1Password vault.
+Read-only analytics can be viewed by accessing credentials in the team’s 1Password vault.